Dean Alford: Criminal Allegations and Civil Actions

 It was reported by the Atlanta Journal-Constitution on October 3, 2019, that the Attorney General of Georgia and Georgia Bureau of Investigation issued arrest warrants for Alford on suspected racketeering and criminal attempt to commit theft by taking charges.
 It is alleged that Alford created fraudulent invoice acknowledgement forms, dated Sept.
 24, to submit to Versant, a financial services company that buys accounts receivable at a discount, state officials said.

 One document is alleged to have falsely asserted that the University of Georgia should pay Versant $487,982.88 to satisfy a debt owed to Alford’s own company, Allied Energy Services, LLC, located in Rockdale County.
 Alford allegedly forged a university employee’s signature on the document.
 Alford is alleged to have also perpetrated further receivables fraud involving Georgia Military College, Synovus and Inman Solar Inc. to obtain a total of about $2,200,000 for his Allied Energy Services company.
 Don Waters, chairman of the Georgia Board of Regents, related that “The allegations brought against Dean Alford, who resigned from the Board today, are shocking and deeply upsetting.
 We will continue assisting law enforcement in any capacity necessary throughout the investigation.”

 Later in October 2019, approximately 40 investors filed a lawsuit against Alford in federal court in the Middle District of Georgia, alleging Alford took $6 million from them through a Ponzi scheme.
 This was followed in January 2020 with a lawsuit against Alford by three Virginia residents filed in federal court in the Northern District of Georgia accusing Alford of failing to repay a total of $160,000.

 On July 30, 2020, the U.S. Securities and Exchange Commission announced charges against Alford relating to a Ponzi scheme.
 Alford is accused of "defrauding at least 100 investors in his now-bankrupt energy development company, Allied Energy Services LLC."
 Alford was accused of using money he raised to make interest payments to earlier investors and for personal expenses, such as building a multi-million dollar home.
 Alford agreed to entry of a consent judgment that he violated federal anti-fraud laws by running the Ponzi scheme.

-In 2021, Alford was sentenced to 8 years in prison.
+In 2021, Chief Superior Court Judge Robert F. Mumford sentenced the Alford to 15 years.
+He was to serve 8 years in prison and would spend the remainder on probation, but Alford was released early in October 2025.
+As a condition of his probation, Alford may not conduct any business with the State.

 Personal life

 Alford helped start the Miracle League, an organization that provides baseball fields for children with mental and physical disabilities, creating more than 240 baseball fields in the U.S. and Canada.

-Alford’s wife, Debbie Dlugolenski Alford, the former head of the Georgia Lottery, has filed for divorce.
+Alford’s third ex-wife, Debbie Dlugolenski Alford, the former head of the Georgia Lottery, filed for divorce in October 2019.